CSCfi/shibboleth-idp-plugin-csc-library/README.md

     </util:map>
 ```

-Empty translation key `""` is applied to when upstream does not include ACR claim in Id Token.
+Empty translation key `""` is applied when upstream does not include ACR claim in Id Token.
 ```
     <util:map id="shibboleth.oidc.PrincipalProxyResponseMappings">
         <entry key="">